matt-culbert/matt-culbert.github.io/_posts/2024-7-11-Building-A-Detection-Lab-Around-Suricata.md

 ## OPNsense

->[!TIP]
+> **TIP**
->In this section, you may see IP mismatches between what's written in one place versus another.
+> In this section, you may see IP mismatches between what's written in one place versus another.
 For example, one image shows the `WAN` as `10.1.1.3` and another shows it set to `10.1.1.5`.
 This is because I rebuilt OPNsense to get more documentation pictures and didn't stick with the same exact IPs, don't read too much into it

 The OPNsense VM is going to be our route to the internet for the two unconfigured `VNets` created when setting up the Proxmox networks in the hypervisor step.
 I chose OPNsense because of issues with PFSense that cropped up after Netgate took over, but a lot of the steps I will go through below are probably translatable from one to the other if you feel more confident using PFSense.
 My OPNsense VM has two cores, 8GB of RAM, and 64GB of storage.
 I also configured it with three network adapters, assigning each to a `VNet`.